Simple mindfulness activities can be a key tool in the life of an anxious person or child.

 It helps to start with other options.

-So, if you are just starting out a mindfulness practice with kids, you might want to start with some games.
+So, if you are just starting out a mindfulness practice with kids, you might want to start with some simple mindfulness activities.

 It also helps to think about changing your language to be more mindful, too.

-Here are some ways I practice mindfulness with my students in classroom EVERY DAY.
+Here are some ways I practice mindfulness with my kids in my classroom every day.

 Mindfulness has helped them to become aware of themselves and their emotions.
 My kids have also started to notice their surroundings and others around them as well.